isomerpages/moe-northvistapri/_co-curricular-activities/Talents/English Drama Club.md

 #### CCA Schedule
-Every Friday. <br>Schedule will be sent to parents via Parents Gateway before the start of a new term/semester.
+Every Friday.
+Schedule will be sent to parents via Parents Gateway before the start of a new term/semester.

 #### CCA Teachers